Multi-unit Assignment under Dichotomous Preferences: Three Efficient Solutions

 \begin{example}[ES differs from CCE] I show this using a MAP with $n=9$, $m=6$, and $(R,q)$ given in subtable \ref{tab:r2.1}.
 Note that in the single-unit case (Theorem 1 in BM04), the ES is always supported by competitive prices. \end{example}

 If the ES solution (2, 2.5, 2.5, 3.25) could be supported as a CCE, then $p_\alpha=p_\gamma=p_\delta=p_\epsilon=p_\zeta$ because agents $f$:$i$ obtain those objects with positive probability but do not exhaust them.
 Furthermore, agents $d$:$i$ must spend their whole budget, implying prices $p_\alpha=\frac{4}{13}$ and $p_\beta=\frac{10}{13}$.
-However, at such prices, the ES utility for agents $a$:$c$ is unaffordable.
+However, at such prices, the ES utility for agents $a$:$c$ is unaffordable $(\frac{14}{13} > 1)$.

 The fact that ES and CCE do not coincide is interesting: in the non constrained context, the competitive solution can be computed by maximizing the Nash product, solving what is known as the Eisenberg-Gale program \cite[][see chapter 7 in \citealp{moulin2003} for a textbook treatment]{eisenberg1961,eisenberg1959,chipman1974}.
-That the competitive solution cannot be computed solving the Eisenberg-Gale program implies that we lack an algorithm for computing the competitive equilibrium, which can be a hard task \citep{uzawa1962, othman2010, othman2014}.
+That the competitive solution cannot be computed solving the Eisenberg-Gale program implies that we lack an algorithm for computing the competitive equilibrium.
 The Eisenberg-Gale program is otherwise a rather robust result since it extends to a large family of utility functions beyond the linear case \citep{jain2010}, as well as to the mixed division of objects and bads \citep{bogomolnaia2017}.

 The multiplicity of the competitive solution and its non-equivalence with the egalitarian outcome justify the new terminology of CCE.
-For any MAP, the set of CCE is non-empty, a result I prove in the Appendix using a standard fixed point argument.
+For any MAP, the set of CCE is non-empty, a result that I prove in the Appendix using a standard fixed point argument.
 I summarize these findings in Theorem 2.

 \begin{theorem} The ES solution is well-defined and single-valued, and the CCE solution exists.
 Their intersection can be empty. \end{theorem}